 I’d say these are not necessarily specific to Expo but to all events, the most important one is to have a good working environment with everyone involved.
 Also, a key factor is understanding each artist’s necessities and being able to deliver them with the available equipment as fast as possible.
 Lastly, keeping constant communication and asking for feedback from the musicians is important to make them feel comfortable.

 What made you pursue a degree in audio production?

 With my father being a cameraman, I’ve always been in the studio and live music environments and so, unconsciously I guess it comes from there.
 Also, I’m blown away by the power of music and how it can congregate such big audience numbers for shows, and being part of the crew who delivers them makes me happy.

 What made you choose SAE?

 Mainly because of the amazing facilities.
 I would have never thought I would be doing my projects with an SSL G+ or a Neve VR.
-Also, SAE is very well-known in the industry for the quality of their degrees, and I realised it, even more, when I started working and everyone in the industry knew SAE and had good thoughts about what is being taught there.
+Also, SAE is very well-known in the industry for the quality of their sound engineering degrees, and I realised it, even more, when I started working and everyone in the industry knew SAE and had good thoughts about what is being taught there.

 What do you enjoy most about your degree and time at SAE?